 Grains: Cooked rice, whole grains and pasta will freeze for up to 3 months.
 Thaw in the fridge overnight before reheating, or enjoy cold in a grain salad.

 Well-packaged, many fruits can keep frozen 6 to 12 months.
 Apples and pears don’t freeze well from fresh, but applesauce, apple butter or pear puree (or any other fruit preserve) can be frozen, likewise blanched peeled and pitted peaches.

 Bananas: Bananas can be frozen whole or chopped into small pieces and frozen flat in freezer bags for easy additions to smoothies.
 Thaw them to add to banana bread or muffins.

 Avocado: Avocado can be frozen, although you’re never going to be able to preserve the texture of a perfectly ripe avocado in the freezer.
 If you just want to use them in smoothies or guacamole, peel them and remove the pit, then wrap in plastic and place in an airtight container or freezer bag.

 Berries: Berries freeze very well.
 Wash, dry and chop (if necessary) strawberries, blueberries or raspberries and then place them flat in plastic freezer bags, making sure to remove all the air before sealing so you don’t get freezer burn.
 Great for baking, smoothies and spooning over yogurt.

 Grapes: Frozen grapes make a delicious snack and healthy dessert straight from frozen, tasting like sweet sorbet.
-Take them off the vine, wash and dry, then add to a freezer bag or airtight container for the freezer.
+Take them off the vine, wash and dry, then add to a freezer bag or airtight container.

 How to Freeze Vegetables